When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Diagnostic

-Since gastroscopy is considered one of the highly informative methods, it is primarily used as a tool for a thorough examination of the gastrointestinal tract to confirm the diagnosis in the presence of patient complaints.
+Since gastroscopy is considered one of the highly informative methods, it is primarily used as a tool for a thorough examination of the gastrointestinal tract to confirm the diagnosis if there are patient complaints.
 Indications can be considered:

-• a feeling of discomfort in the epigastric region;
+• feeling of discomfort in the epigastric region;

-• deterioration of the permeability of food during a meal;
+• deterioration in the passage of food during meals;

-• rapid weight loss due to lack of appetite;
+• rapid loss of body weight due to lack of appetite;

 • food intolerance for no apparent reason;